hossfard/aws-swebsite-cfn/README.md

 to reach completion.
 Otherwise, if ignored for too long, the stack creation will timeout, fail, rollback, and delete the certificate.

-Alternatively, if you can't get access to those email addresses, set to `DNS` and enter the required DNS records for your domain and wait for AWS to verify the entries.
+Alternatively, if you cannot get access to those email addresses, set to `DNS` and enter the required DNS records for your domain and wait for AWS to verify the entries.
 You can get the required DNS records by doing a query on the stack status

 ```text
 aws --region <region-name> \